bowu/GraphSearch/README.md

 resize the adjacency matrix with different number of edges.

 geotrain.py:
-pytorch-geometric scripts to run GAT neural networks, default setting are 30 runs enabling early stop features.
+pytorch-geometric scripts to run GAT neural networks, default settings are 30 runs enabling early stop features.

+gatv2train.py:
+pytorch-geometric scripts to run GATv2, default settings are 30 runs enabling early stop features.

+gatv2train_load.py:
+1 layer 1 head GATv2 to search for the best epoch and save the attention weights.

+gatv2modi.py:
+1 layer 1 head GATv2 to revise the adjacency matrix, collaborating with gatv2_modi.py.

+geoselect.py:
+revise the adjacency matrix according to the attention weights for GATv2.